ShyykoSerhiy/vscode-spotify/README.md

 }
 ```

-Note that due to limitation of Spotify's applesctipt API toggleRepeatingButton toggles only
+Note that due to limitations of Spotify's applesctipt API toggleRepeatingButton toggles only
 'repeat all' property of spotify.
 There is no way to set 'repeat one' via vscode-spotify.

 You can also change position of buttons by changing of this parameters: